KlausJackson/Chat-Room/README.md

 - `/kick` : to kick a user (only kick the user, you can still re-connect).
 - `/ban` : to ban a user (only ban the alias if it's a v2 server, ban alias along with IP address if it's a v1 server).
 - `/unban` : to unban a user.
 Still works even if that user is not online.
-- `/list` : to show list of users who are in the server.
+- `/list` : to show list of users in the server.
 - `/banned` : to show list of users who are banned.
 - `/pass` : to change your ADMIN password.
 - `/quit` or `/q` : to shut down the server.